robashton/blog/input/static/cv.markdown

 **Public speaking and workshops**

-Over the past few years, I have been a regular speaker at events such as [NDC](http://ndcoslo.com), and [Oredev](http://oredev.org), travelling across Europe and speaking on a subject such as pragmatic software testing, web development in .NET, effective JS development and NoSQL.
+Over the past few years, I have been a regular speaker at events such as [NDC](http://ndcoslo.com), and [Oredev](http://oredev.org), travelling across Europe and speaking on subjects such as pragmatic software testing, web development in .NET, effective JS development and NoSQL.

-I also provide workshops on a number of topics, primarily RavenDB and ASP.NET MVC.
+I also provide workshops for a number of topics, primarily RavenDB and ASP.NET MVC.

 **Blog**